kyverno/website/content/en/docs/Writing policies/match-exclude.md

         - Service
 ```

 By combining multiple elements in the `match` statement, you can be more selective as to which resources you wish to process.
+Additionally, wildcards are supported for even greater control.
 For example, by adding the `resources.name` field, the previous `match` statement can further filter out Services that begin with the text "prod-".

 ```yaml
 spec: